PeterHancock/node-js-intro/slides.tmpl.md

 - What is all the fuss about?

-- Getting started?
+- How to get started

-- The Tools and Community
+- The Event Loop

-- Back to the Browser
+- Node.js for developing JS in the Browser
 ]

 ---
 template: inverse

-#What is node.js?
+#What is .green[Node.js]?

 ---
 layout: false